mcloy-labs/Weather-app/README.md

 To run the React Native Weather App locally on your machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/Kalutu/weather-app`
+1. Clone the repository
-2. Change into the project directory: `cd weather-app`
+2. Change into the project directory
 3. Install dependencies: `npm install` or `yarn install`
 4. Obtain an API key from a weather API provider (e.g., OpenWeatherMap).
 5. Set up environment variables: